 - Creating Applications/Websites

 Applications in Cloudways refer to your websites or web applications.
-While creating the server, you have to create the first website along with it.
+While creating the server, you have to create the first application along with it.
 Later on, you can add as many websites as you wish on that same server.

 Currently, Cloudways supports only PHP applications.
 Installing popular CMSs and PHP frameworks is just one click away.
 These include:

 In addition to these applications, you can also install custom PHP applications.